On 4th August 2022 the Monetary Policy Committee (MPC) voted to increase the Bank of England (BoE) Base Rate from 1.25% to 1.75%.

 The questions and answers below are designed to give you the latest information available.

 I have a tracker product when will my interest rate change?

 Our tracker products will change on 4th September 2022 but don't worry if your interest rate is changing, we will write to you to let you know.

 If you have a fixed rate mortgage with us, your payment won’t change during the fixed rate period.

-If you have a Bank of England Base Rate tracker mortgage and your account is on annual review, your mortgage payment will not change until March 2023.
+If you have a variable rate mortgage and your account is on annual review, your mortgage payment will not change until March 2023.
 This means that you will be charged the higher interest rate until then.
 You will be able to request a payment recalculation and we will let you know how to do this in your letter.